 Now you can join with citizens across the country to protect voters’ rights!Now availiable for iOS and Android.

-Unfortunately, Americans have lost faith in the integrity of our nation's election results and fraud and law-breaking has become all too common in our electoral system.
+Unfortunately, Americans have lost faith in the integrity of our nation's election results.
+Fraud and lawlessness have become all too common in our electoral system.
 We hope to change that perception.
 True the Vote is a citizen-led effort to restore truth, faith, and integrity to our elections.

 We are working to restore integrity to the American system of electing its leaders.
-With True the Vote, we have deconstructed the entire process, focusing on educating voters, examining the registry, recruiting, training and mobilizing election workers and poll watchers, training how to collect data all along the way, then use the data to shape government action and legislative agendas to support desperately needed election code reform.
+With True the Vote, we have deconstructed the entire process by focusing on educating voters; examining voter registries; and recruiting, training and mobilizing election workers and poll watchers.
+After collecting and analyzing data along the way, we then use the findings to advocate for government action and legislative agendas to support desperately needed election code reform.

-VoteStand uses a high level encryption, inside the app allowing information to get to the right people to make reporting voter fraud easily.
+VoteStand uses a high-level encryption inside the app, allowing information to get to the right people and make reporting voter fraud easier.
 Count on us to provide you with the best reporting tool around.

-After an easy sign up, the app is ready to use and report all visual evidence of voter fraud.
-The processes is as easy as taking a picture and filling out some identifying information about the incident.
+After an easy sign-up, the app is ready to use for reporting all visual evidence of voter fraud.
+The process is as easy as taking a picture and filling out specific identifying information about the incident.
 That's it!

-The app uses your geo-location and the user filled report in order to provide enough evidence to procure legal action against the person/persons committing the fraud.
+The app uses your geo-location and the user-filed report in order to provide enough evidence to pursue legal action against the person/persons committing the fraud

 Once the fraud is found, you will be able to share your breaking story with the help of some of the biggest social networks around.
 Your picture may even make our top 10 wall.